MicrosoftDocs/sql-docs/docs/relational-databases/indexes/columnstore-indexes-design-guidance.md

 *Applies to:* [!INCLUDE[ssazuresynapse_md](../../includes/ssazuresynapse_md.md)] and starting with [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)]

-Consider using an ordered clustered columnstore index when:
+Consider using an ordered clustered columnstore index in the following scenarios:

 - When data is relatively static (without frequently writes and deletes) and the ordered clustered columnstore index key is static, ordered clustered columnstore indexes can provide significant performance advantages over non-ordered clustered columnstore indexes or rowstore clustered indexes for analytical workloads.
 - The more distinct values in the first column of the ordered clustered columnstore index key, the better the performance gains may be for ordered clustered columnstore indexes.
 This is due to improved segment elimination for string data.
 For more information, see [segment elimination](columnstore-indexes-query-performance.md#segment-elimination).
 - Choose an ordered clustered columnstore index key that will be frequently queried and can benefit from segment elimination, especially the first column of the key.
 Performance gains due to segment elimination on other columns in the table will be less predictable.
 - Use cases where only the most recent analytical data must be queried, for example, the last 15 seconds, ordered clustered columnstore indexes can provide segment elimination for older data.
 The first column in the key of the ordered clustered columnstore data must be the date/time data, such as an inserted or created date/time.
 The segment elimination would be more effective in an ordered clustered columnstore index than in an unordered clustered columnstore index.
+- Consider ordered clustered columnstore indexes on tables containing keys with GUID data, where the uniqueidentifier data type can now be used for [segment elimination](columnstore-indexes-query-performance.md#segment-elimination).

 A ordered clustered columnstore index may not be as effective in these scenarios: